zhangzeyingvv/HilbertBalance/README.md

 - Download the "HilbertBalance.zip" file and unzip it.
 - Install Normaliz (https://www.normaliz.uni-osnabrueck.de/)
-- Specify the full path to normaliz.exe in Mathematica (See Examples.nb)
+- Specify the full path of normaliz.exe in Mathematica (See Examples.nb)